-Employee Resource Groups (ERGs) are associations of employees who are organized around a primary diversity dimension that furthers Berkeley Lab’s business goals.
-ERGs receive formal recognition, as well as financial support, from their Executive Sponsor.
+Employee Resource Groups (ERGs) are associations of employees who are organized around a primary diversity dimension and work on furthering the Lab’s business goals (through strategic initiatives, deliverables, and policy-related goals stated in their annual charter).
+ERGs receive formal recognition and support from their Executive Sponsor.
 ERGs promote opportunities for professional growth and development, provide an opportunity for informal networking, and support the Lab’s vision and values.
-The Lab supports ERGs that are open to all employees and are formed around primary diversity dimensions including ethnicity or race, national origin, gender, sexual orientation, physical ability, age, or veteran status.
-ERGs allow employees of all levels to participate more directly in the Lab’s ongoing D&I initiatives, and to assist Berkeley Lab in fully integrating D&I into our day-to-day business practices.
+The Lab supports ERGs that are open to all employees and are formed around primary diversity dimensions (e.g., ethnicity or race, national origin, gender, sexual orientation, disability, age, or veteran status) or a specific focus of inclusion in the workplace.
+ERGs allow employees of all levels to participate more directly in the Lab’s ongoing DEI initiatives, and assist Berkeley Lab in fully integrating DEI into our day-to-day business practices.
+ERG meetings should be treated as regular committee meetings for official Lab business (e.g. safety committee, transportation, parking, etc.) and need not take place during lunch or non-work hours.

-If you are a Berkeley Lab employee and are interested in forming an ERG (around one of the diversity dimensions mentioned above), please contact the Diversity and Inclusion Office (DIO) at firstname.lastname@example.org.
+If you are a Berkeley Lab employee and are interested in creating an ERG, please contact the Diversity, Equity, and Inclusion Office (DEI) at [email protected].
 We can assist you with launching an ERG and finding an Executive Sponsor.

-Lawrence Berkeley Lab’s African American Employee Resource Group (AA ERG) advances a diverse and inclusive work environment with a particular focus on African American current and future employees.
-Working through a dedicated network of professionals, the AA ERG undertakes internal and external activities to attract, retain, empower and inspire African American employees to achieve their fullest potential across the spectrum of employment opportunities at Berkeley Lab including scientists, engineers, technologist, and operations staff.
+Berkeley Lab’s African-American Employee Resource Group (AAERG) aims to advance a diverse and inclusive work environment with a particular focus on African-American current and future employees.
+Working through a dedicated network of professionals, the AAERG undertakes internal and external activities to attract, retain, empower, and inspire African-American employees.
+These efforts are geared toward helping African-American staff members achieve their fullest potential across the spectrum of professional development and employment opportunities at Berkeley Lab, including those for scientists, engineers, technologists, and operations staff.

 The Berkeley Lab Disability Inclusion ERG, All Access, advocates for a more accessible laboratory in design, in spirit and in operation.
 We work to create a welcoming and supportive environment for all employees and visitors and to serve as an information source for applicants, recruiters, managers and staff who have questions about disabilities, support and accommodations.
 In this way, we seek to increase understanding and appreciation for individuals with disabilities, whether visible or not.
 We see ourselves as part of a larger effort to build a more inclusive and respectful community, knowing that when improvements are made to help one group, everyone benefits.